pnbt/youtube-snowball/README.md

 ### Example use:

 python3.5 youtube-snowball.py --set=us
+python3.5 youtube-snowball.py --set=fr

 ### Required argument:

   --set The starting set of channels.
 This is defined in the main function.

-For instance 'us' or 'fr'.
-Each set has to be defined in the main function.
+For instance two sets are pre-defined: 'us' or 'fr'.
+They were both set up to contain information channels.

+New sets can be defined in the main function of the program.

 ### Creating new sets of initial channels: